xopheS/Intel-Kaby-Lake-cache/README.md

 ﻿# Simulation de la mémoire cache d'un processeur Intel Kaby Lake

-Simulation of Inter Kaby Lake cache management coded in C
+Simulation of Intel Kaby Lake cache coded in C (Description for more details about the structure) Project of system oriented programming course at EPFL

 ## Autheurs